 All right.

-Now, when you heard those, when you heard those explanations, did they sound compelling to you?
+Now, when you heard those, when you heard those explanations, does they sound compelling to you?

-Does the the alternate explanation that no, you just you're measuring it wrong?
+Does the alternate explanation that, no, you just, you're measuring it wrong, does that sound compelling?

 It would sound compelling to me.

-So you know, you I just put that out there to show you that uh all data is fake, as I tell you often, all data is unreliable.
+So, you know, I just put that out there to show you that all data is fake, as I tell you often.

 And if you happen to have cerebral folate deficiency, which I guess must be a partial cause or maybe an effect of autism, supposedly it can help.

-And then the uh National Institute of Health is going to launch a big autism data science initiative so they can learn more, and that sounds good.
+And then the National Institute of Health is going to launch a big autism data science initiative so they can learn more.

 I'll tell you what I like about this the most.

-Um you could argue all day long about whether what Trump and RFK Jr. have done so far is the right answer done enough?
+You could argue all day long about whether what Trump and RFK Jr. have done so far is the right answer, done enough.

 Should they have done something else?